zarthur/CSCC-Fundamentals-Android-Notes/week_01/readme.md

 }
 ```

-We could copy this into IntelliJ and run it.
 The program doesn't do much.
-So far, we've declared variables but haven't assigned any values to them.
+So far, we've declared variables but haven't
-Depending on the type, the declared variables will have a default initial value
+assigned any values to them.
+Depending on the type, the declared variables
-or be uninitialized depending on the data types of the variables.
-We'll look at
+will have a default initial value or be uninitialized depending on the data
-this later.
-For now, let's look at assigning values to variables and working
+types of the variables.
+We'll look at this later.
+For now, let's look at
-with the variables.
+assigning values to variables and working with the variables.

 ### Expressions

 In Java, an **expression** is a combination of literals, variable names, method
 calls, and operators.
 A **literal** is a value expressed verbatim like *123*
 or *"Hello"*.
 In Java, there are several kinds of literals: a character, a
-string (a sequence of chacters), an integer, a floating-point value, the
+string (a sequence of characters), an integer, a floating-point value, the
 boolean values *true* and *false*, and *null*.
 The *null* literal is used with
 reference variables to indicate that the variable doesn't refer to an object.
 We'll talk about operators soon and discuss method calls later.